Designing and Drilling Your Well

 This page provides information to consider BEFORE submitting an application for a Permit to Drill, Deepen, Plug Back or Convert a Well Subject to the Oil, Gas and Solution Mining Law.
 To assure adequate protection of the environment and public safety, and that the policy objectives of the law are fulfilled, the site-specific aspects of any proposed activity must be evaluated.
 Department staff conduct this evaluation based on all of the contents of an application package, including the Environmental Assessment Form (EAF).

 Site-specific permit conditions are attached to each permit to mitigate potential impacts related to the natural features present at the site, the type of activity, and the procedures the permittee elects to follow.
 For example, a permit condition imposing erosion control measures might be required for an access road or well site with steep slopes and highly erodible soils which drain to a river and/or other particularly sensitive natural resources.
-Additionally, Construction Stormwater General Permit Coverage is required for Article 23 Activities (non-high volume hydraulic fractured wells) that are not covered by the Multi-Sector General Permit.
+Additionally, Construction Stormwater General Permit Coverage is required for certain Article 23 Activities.
 Generally, this means that well activities requiring Article 23 well permits which disturb one or more acres of land must also obtain coverage under DEC's General Permit for Stormwater Discharges associated with Construction Activity.
 Conditions addressing noise impacts might be appropriate where drilling is proposed in highly populated or urban areas.
 Permit conditions restricting the location of the temporary on-site lined pit may be needed for a site adjacent to a wetland, but may not be necessary if the operator intends to discharge all waste fluids to a tank.

 Of paramount consideration when designing the well construction (i.e., casing and cementing) program are the Division's Casing and Cementing Practices, available below.
 For most wells, these practices have been found to be sufficiently protective of ground water and to adequately prevent migration of fluids from one stratum to another.
 Special, more restrictive conditions are required for wells to be drilled through primary and principal aquifers, which will likely be similar to the sample Fresh Water Aquifer Supplementary Permit Conditions provided below.
 Wells drilled where the subsurface conditions are relatively unknown, or where high pressures are expected, will be subject to conditions similar to the sample Wildcat Supplementary Permit Conditions.